JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 the generic at runtime; `MyDict[int]` would throw KeyError.
-However, the native syntax for type aliases in Python 3.12 fixes this; you could write `type MyDict[T] = {"a": T}` and `MyDict[int]` would work as expected, because it gets handled by the type alias object, not the dict.
+However, the native syntax for type aliases in Python 3.12 fixes this; you could write `type MyDict[T] = {"a": T}` and `MyDict[int]` would work as expected, because subscripting gets handled by the type alias object, not the dict.
 Still, this could be a problem for users who want to use the inline syntax and maintain compatibility with Python 3.11 and earlier.